valuagorg/php/README.md

  - Update data from unit table. -> Done for showing which units are available or not.
  - Insert data into seed id table. -> Done for unique ids which will later be used in search.

- 3 SQL processes of plating are shown above:
+ 3 SQL processes of planting are shown above:

  - Table Result of a Search